yogeshwaran01/instagramy/README.md

 ### Use Without Login

 You can use this package without login.
-Sessionid is not required but it may rise error after four to five requests.
+Sessionid is not required but it may rise `RedirectionError` error after four to five requests.

 ```python
 >>> from instagramy import *